 Pratt Institute’s Graduate Communications Design department has been educating graphic and package designers for over 40 years.
-We currently offer a 60-credit Master of Fine Arts (MFA) degree and two 48-credit Master of Science (MS) degrees.
-The program is ranked in the top 12 of over 200 graduate graphic design programs in the nation, as reported in U.S. News & World Report.
+We currently offer a 60-credit Master of Fine Arts (M.F.A.) degree and two 48-credit Master of Science (M.S.) degrees.
+The program is ranked in the top 12 of over 200 graduate graphic design programs in the nation by U.S. News & World Report.
 Pratt is ranked 6th in the top 25 design schools in the world by Business Insider.

-The Master of Fine Arts (MFA), a 60-credit program administered over two years leading to a terminal degree, emphasizes full-time studio practice in Communications Design (print and digital media, artifacts, information, environments, systems).
-The components of the MFA program include an emphasis on studio practice, research and scholarship, design teaching methodologies, and academic studies of visual media such as history, theory, critical analysis, aesthetics, and related humanities and social sciences.
+The Master of Fine Arts (M.F.A.), a 60-credit program administered over two years leading to a terminal degree, emphasizes full-time studio practice in Communications Design (print and digital media, artifacts, information, environments, systems).
+The components of the M.F.A. program emphasize studio practice, research and scholarship, design teaching methodologies, and academic studies of visual media including history, theory, critical analysis, aesthetics, as well as other related humanities and social sciences.

-There are three 48-credit Master of Science (MS) degree options available:
+Three 48-credit Master of Science (M.S.) degree options are available:

 - The Master of Science (M.S.) in Communications Design deals with all aspects of transforming information and ideas into visual forms.
 Course work involves a wide range of verbal and visual language systems.
 Design projects relate to extensive communications applications involving various aspects of society.
 Representative solutions utilize graphic design, corporate identity, publications design, computer graphics, and typography.